LoyolaChicagoBooks/introcs-csharp/source/data/typography.rst

                      without giving explicit syntax
 ===================  ===================================================

-An attempt is made with the parts that are not verbatim to be descriptive of the use expected.
+Parts that are not written exactly as shown are named descriptively, based on how they are used in the syntax.

-As a start we can give some general syntax for declarations and assignment statements:
+As a start, here is the general syntax for declarations and assignment
+statements:

 .. index:: statement; declaration